-Key consideration 1: An FMI should have risk management policies, procedures, and systems that enable it to identify, measure, monitor, and manage the range of risks that arise in or are borne by the FMI.
+Key Consideration 1: An FMI should have risk management policies, procedures, and systems that enable it to identify, measure, monitor, and manage the range of risks that arise in or are borne by the FMI.
 Risk management frameworks should be subject to periodic review.

-DDRJ follows the DTCC's Corporate Risk Framework that provides an overarching comprehensive structure, for the management of risk that is common across DTCC's subsidiaries, including DDRJ.
-The risk management framework for DDRJ provides a conceptual structure designed to guide decisions related to risk management.
-This framework identifies two major risk categories that will apply for DDRJ:
+DDRJ follows the DTCC's Corporate Risk Management Policy that provides an overarching comprehensive structure, for the management of risk that is common across DTCC's subsidiaries, including DDRJ.
+The risk management policy for DDRJ provides a conceptual structure designed to guide decisions related to risk management.
+This policy identifies two major risk categories that will apply for DDRJ:

 - Operational Risk which includes the following sub-components:

-- o Financial Risk
+- Financial Risk

 - o Legal & Regulatory Compliance Risk

 - Processing & Operations Risk

 - Information Technology Risk

 - o Business Continuity Risk

-- Cybersecurity and Information Risk
+- Cyber and Information Protection Risk

-- o Human Capital / People Risk
+- Human Capital / People Risk

-- Model Risk
+- o Model Risk

 - Third Party Risk

 - Strategic Risk which includes the following sub-components:

-- Business Risk
+- o Business Risk

-- o New Initiatives Risk
+- New Initiatives Risk